Prerequisites: Medical Biotechnology

 Medical Biotechnology requires 16 semester hours of biology and 12 semester hours of chemistry.
 If your biology or chemistry pre-requisites are less than 4 semester hours per course, you will need to take additional credits within that discipline to make up the credit.

-A course equivalency guide for the College of Health Professions pre-requisites is available online.
+A course equivalency guide for the College of Health Professions prerequisites is available online.
 Please note that applicants are not required to attend any of the colleges listed on the guide.
-Prospective students will questions about pre-requisites should e-mail Student Admissions at email@example.com .
+Prospective students with questions about prerequisites should e-mail Student Admissions at email@example.com.
+Please identify the program you are inquiring about in the subject line of your email so that we can best advise you.

 Minimum grade for transfer is a "C."